After Arrival

 • if you are registering for the first time in Germany, you will automatically receive your Steueridentifikationsnummer (tax identification number/national insurance number) by post after approx. two to three weeks

-Whilst you are there you can request a police certificate.
+Whilst you are there you can request a police certificate if applicable.
 (Cost: € 13, to be paid in cash)

 Please remember that you will also need all of the relevant documents for family members who have come to Germany with you!